Skip to content

 • stdio is the default transport, so --stdio is explicit but matches the default.
 The server installs a SIGHUP handler that refreshes its cached schema, so a long-lived process can pick up DDL or COMMENT changes without a restart.

-Restart the client after editing the config.
-The six tools then appear to the agent under the kozou server name.
+The seven tools then appear to the agent under the kozou server name.
+If they don’t, work through When the tools don’t appear.

 For a containerized or remote setup, run the server over HTTP instead.
 This is the transport a standard MCP client speaks when it connects to a URL rather than launching a process: